sgorgun/if-else-statements/README.md

 }
 ```

-The code in both snippets are logically equivalent.
+The code in both snippets is logically equivalent.
 If you need more information about nested and cascading if statements, see [Decision Making in C/C++](https://www.geeksforgeeks.org/decision-making-c-c-else-nested-else/) article and the [discussions on Stackoverflow](https://stackoverflow.com/search?q=if+cascaded+nested).

-The algorithm you implemented in _DoSomething_ method earlier can be implemented with cascading _if-else_ statements.
+The algorithm you implemented in _DoSomething_ method earlier can be implemented using cascading _if-else_ statements.

 ![Task 5-2 Flowchart](images/task5-2.png)

 Add the code to the [DoSomething2](IfElseStatements/Task5.cs#L11) method in the _Task5_ class using **cascading** _if-else_ statements.
 The code should conform to the algorithm on the flowchart above.
 In this task a decision block on a flowchart has expressions connected with _AND_ and _OR_.
-In C# code files code use relevant [Boolean logic operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators) as logical connective.
+In C# code files use respective [Boolean logic operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators) as logical connective.

-_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce the identical result for same input parameter values.
+_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce identical results for same input parameter values.

 ### Sub-task 6